IndigoUnited/js-dejavu/test/README.md

 # Testing Classify #

 You can test Classify directly in the command line (using node) or in the browser.
-The tests are built on top of [mocha](http://visionmedia.github.com/mocha/) and the [expect.js](https://github.com/LearnBoost/expect.js) assert library.
+The tests are built on top of [mocha](http://visionmedia.github.com/mocha/) test framework and the [expect.js](https://github.com/LearnBoost/expect.js) assert library.

 ## Command line ##